hdShang/arxiv-daily/docs/cs-AI/2025-08-05/papers/250803284v1-toolvqa-a-dataset-for-multi-step-reasoning-vqa-with-external-tools.md

 ---
 layout: default
-title: ToolVQA: A Dataset for Multi-step Reasoning VQA with External Tools
+title: "ToolVQA: A Dataset for Multi-step Reasoning VQA with External Tools"
 ---

 # ToolVQA: A Dataset for Multi-step Reasoning VQA with External Tools